 Jo was awarded Fellowship of British Horse Society and is now eager to assist others in their journey through the BHS career pathways.
 Jo’s passion for horses means that she wants to encourage others to develop a successful relationship with their horse and succeed, whether that is through an equine career or as a leisure pursuit.

 Jo is also a British Eventing Coach, British Dressage Judge and an Assessor for the British Horse Society.
 Jo currently divides her time between Consultancy and Education carried out at Hartpury University, which is one of the UK’s leading equine educational establishments and has a reputation of international excellence.

 The rest of Jo’s time is spent delivering excellent online training helping with all aspects of horse training management and behaviour to include competition and industry assessments both ridden, theoretical, practical and ground work.

 “I really look forward to training with Jo, she has a great eye for detail and suggests changes that make a huge difference”

 Photo © Hartpury College

-October 2017: I was interviewed for a podcast last week by an Australia training group called HorseChats – if you are interested to know a bit about my background, how I got started with a horse career and training views then please follow this link below.
+I was interviewed for a podcast in October 2017.
+The interview was carried out by an Australia training group called HorseChats.
+The podcast is still relevant today, so if you are interested to know a bit about my background, how I got started with a horse career and training views then please follow this link below.